QuantZero/ai-agents/agent-builder-agent/README.md

 ### Email Not Sending

+Email sending requires SMTP configuration:
+1. Set `SMTP_USER` to your Gmail address
+2. Set `SMTP_PASSWORD` to a Gmail app password (not your regular password)
+3. Generate app password at: https://myaccount.google.com/apppasswords

-Email sending is optional.
-If it fails, the email content will be printed to the console.
-Configure `EMAIL_RECIPIENT` in `.env` if you want email summaries.
+If SMTP is not configured, the email content will be printed to the console instead.

 ### Agent Generation Fails